 Vision and Mission

 Resources for new community development and economic growth are only available when dollars flow into a community faster than dollars are flowing out of that community.
-Electric utility bills make economic development challenging for communities in Southeast Ohio.
-When Southeast Ohio communities spend their hard-earned dollars on electric generation, transmission, and distribution services, those dollars usually go to private shareholder-owned companies headquartered outside of the region and do not return back to Southeast Ohio.
-There is no doubt that outside ownership of Southeast Ohio’s electric utility and generation infrastructure makes it challenging for Southeast Ohio to retain their dollars and develop their local economies.
+The traditional electric utility system make economic development challenging for communities in Southeast Ohio.
+When Southeast Ohio communities pay for electric generation, transmission, and distribution services, their dollars usually go to shareholder-owned companies headquartered outside of the region and do not return back to Southeast Ohio.
+There is no doubt that outside ownership of Southeast Ohio’s electric utility and generation infrastructure makes it challenging for leaders in Southeast Ohio to retain dollars and develop local economies.

 The SOPEC mission is to help communities identify how dollars are leaving their community through electric utility payments and to offer public services and public programs that keep dollars in Southeast Ohio.
 SOPEC provides energy efficiency programs that reduce utility bills by identifying and reducing energy waste.
 SOPEC also offers programs to help community members own their own electric generation equipment on their house or business, including solar panels and geothermal energy systems.
 Finally, if community members need to use energy and do not own generation equipment, SOPEC provides a regional governmental electric aggregation program that helps communities secure the lowest rates from electric generation suppliers.